 - The more expensive Norstone Bergen 2 Three Glass Shelf AV Rack ($450) is the closet competitor I was able to find that was a true piece of AV equipment.
 It uses a similar design, although it isn’t as wide (41.2 inches to the Monoprice’s 47.2).
 The Norstone stand also only holds a maximum load of 88.2 pounds per shelf.
 While that is certainly more than enough to handle most people’s gear, it is significantly less than the Monoprice’s 300 pounds per shelf.

-- The lower-priced IKEA Kallax Shelving Unit With Underframe ($129) doesn’t exactly fit the traditional needs of stereo equipment, given its 29-pounds-per-shelf weight limit.
+- The lower-priced IKEA Kallax Shelving Unit With Underframe ($129) (buy at Amazon) doesn’t exactly fit the traditional needs of stereo equipment, given its 29-pounds-per-shelf weight limit.
 But if you own a receiver or integrated amp that’s relatively light, you could likely get away with using a unit like this.
 However, it could still prove to be limiting in the long term, should you chose to move to a system built with heavier separates.

 - The Solidsteel S2-3 ($379) uses a similar three-shelf design but is less than half the width.
 It does hold a very respectable 110 pounds per shelf, which will accommodate most audio components today.
 It only comes in black, however, so if you’re not a fan of dusting your AV rack regularly, this might not be the stand for you.
 Oh, and it’s still significantly more expensive than the Monolith by Monoprice Double-Wide 3-Tier AV Stand.